Build and Run an Executable on NVIDIA Hardware Using GPU Coder App

 Target Board Requirements

-NVIDIA DRIVE or Jetson embedded platform.
+NVIDIA DRIVE PX2 or Jetson embedded platform.

 Ethernet crossover cable to connect the target board and host PC (if the target board cannot be connected to a local network).

-NVIDIA CUDA toolkit installed on the board.
+NVIDIA CUDA Toolkit installed on the board.

 Development Host Requirements

-NVIDIA CUDA toolkit on the host.
+NVIDIA CUDA Toolkit on the host.

 Environment variables on the host for the compilers and libraries.
 For information on the supported versions of the compilers and libraries, see Third-Party Hardware (GPU Coder).
-For setting up the environment variables, see Environment Variables (GPU Coder).
+For setting up the environment variables, see Set Environment Variables (GPU Coder).

 Example: Vector Addition